Best Shopify Heatmap Apps: 12 Tools Tested for Performance in 2026

 Best for: Small stores or merchants new to heatmaps wanting a simple, low-cost introduction to behavior analytics.

-Pricing: Free plan available; paid plans start at $9.99/month.
+Pricing: Free plan available for 500 page views each month; paid plans start at $4.99/month.

 Heatmap Shopify App Pricing Comparison